 #

-package provides essential tools for managing ALSA (Advanced Linux Sound Architecture).
+The alsa-utils package provides essential tools for managing ALSA (Advanced Linux Sound Architecture).

 sudo pacman -S alsa-utils